nghorbani/human_body_prior/human_body_prior/train/README.md

-# Train VPoser from scratch
+# Train VPoser from Scratch
 You can train you own VPoser using the *vposer_smpl.py* code.
 First you would need to download the [AMASS](https://amass.is.tue.mpg.de/) dataset, then following the [data preparation tutorial](../data/README.md) prepare the data for training.
 Afterwards, you can use the following code snippet to train your vposer: